Chris Stuckmann

-Christopher Michael Stuckmann (born April 15, 1988) is an American filmmaker, YouTuber, author, and film critic.

-As one of the most popular film critics on YouTube, Stuckmann has over 2 million subscribers and over 708 million views on the platform as of February 2023.
-On review aggregation website Rotten Tomatoes he is an approved critic and a member of the Critics Choice Association.
+Christopher Michael Stuckmann (born April 15, 1988) is an American YouTuber, filmmaker, author, and film critic.
+Stuckmann has over 2 million subscribers and over 779 million views on the platform as of May 2025.
+On review aggregation website Rotten Tomatoes, he is an approved critic and a member of the Critics Choice Association.
 In mid-2021, it was announced that Stuckmann had signed to write and direct his full feature debut Shelby Oaks with Paper Street Pictures and producer Aaron B. Koontz.

 Early life

 Stuckmann was born in Boston Heights, Ohio, growing up with two older sisters.
 Stuckmann is partly of German descent.
 He took an interest in film criticism from a young age, writing brief reviews of films as early as age fourteen.
 His primary inspiration among professional film critics was Roger Ebert, particularly the television-program Siskel & Ebert & the Movies which Ebert co-hosted with Gene Siskel.
 He writes that by watching these reviews, he "discovered the idea of a debate on a film, but a respectful one".

 Stuckmann cites his experience watching Signs in theaters as a child as his primary inspiration for becoming a filmmaker.
 Filmmakers Stuckmann has cited as having heavily influenced him include George Lucas, Steven Spielberg, M. Night Shyamalan, and Christopher Nolan.
 Throughout high school, Stuckmann wrote and directed numerous homemade movies and short films with friends and family.